 In this article, we’ll explore how to properly respond to an invitation in France, why RSVP is no longer used and my embarrassing story.

-My confused French Friends: And the story of the invitation
+STORYTIME: My confused French friends and the French invitation

-I came up with a clever idea to make the invitation look like a post card.
-Then I put 5 red Russian nesting doll, one for each family member, on the card and placed each family members head onto a doll.
-I even included the cat.
+I happily agreed and came up with the idea to make the invitation look like a postcard with five red Russian nesting dolls—one for each family member, including the cat.

 How to ask people to RSVP in France

 There are several ways you can request people to RSVP on French invitations.
 My friend asked me to type “Réponse avant le 30 Septembre”, which means respond before the 30th of September.

 Here are six additional ways you can ask someone to RSVP on French invitations.

 - Response wanted before the (date)

 Merci de confirmer ta présence le plus tôt possible en contactant au (tel) ou (email)